milanbrown/just-starting/README.md

 # Resources to start your career
- A list of great links to get your career off to a good start. cloned from:https://github.com/ryanburgess/engineer-manager - thank you for orginally creating this tool
+ A list of great links to get your career off to a good start.
+ Cloned from https://github.com/ryanburgess/engineer-manager - thank you for orginally creating this tool

 ## Repositories
  * [How they SRE](https://github.com/upgundecha/howtheysre) - How They SRE is a curated knowledge repository of best practices, tools, techniques, and culture of SRE adopted by the leading technology or tech-savvy organizations.
  * [Awesome List of resources on Agile Software Development.](https://github.com/lorabv/awesome-agile)
- * [Awesome List ](https://github.com/sindresorhus/awesome) - An awesome list is a list of awesome things curated by the community.
+ * [Awesome List](https://github.com/sindresorhus/awesome) - An awesome list is a list of awesome things curated by the community.

 ## Books
  * [Turn the Ship Around!](https://www.amazon.com/Turn-Ship-Around-Turning-Followers-ebook/dp/B00AFPVP0Y) - A good book for leaders on how to give control rather than taking control and creating leaders rather than forging followers.